andrewrichardson701/Stockbase/README.md

 - Swipe card de-assigning is handled in admin.inc.php.
 - Bootstrap 4.5.2 CSS added in assets/css folder for redundancy.
 - Email example added to Email Notification Settings section of admin page via AJAX.
-- Some modification to the smtp.inc.php email template to allow it to be embedded in php page.
+- Some modification to the smtp.inc.php email template to allow it to be embedded in pup page.

 </details>
 <details>